 Moreover, 248 petitions sought a declaration to the effect that the winning candidate's election be declared void and the petitioner be declared winner instead.
-Another 122 petitions sought re-polling and disqualification of the winning candidate, while recounting of ballot papers for entire or parts of a constituency was sought in 91 petitions.
+Another 122 petitions sought re-polling and disqualification of the winning candidate, while recounting of ballot papers for the entire or parts of a constituency was sought in 91 petitions.
 In addition, 42 petitions sought re-examination of the ballot papers declared invalid by the ECP; 57 sought re-polling at certain polling stations while 71 sought other forms of reliefs from the tribunals.

 The Lahore tribunal has been the busiest - receiving 57 petitions out of which three were later transferred to the Faisalabad tribunal.
 The Peshawar tribunal received 40 petitions, out of which seven were transferred to the Abbottabad tribunal while four were handed over to the tribunal in Dera Ismail Khan.
-However, one pending case was re-transferred to Peshawar following the presiding officer in Dera Ismail Khan's refusal to accept the extension in deadline.
+However, one case was re-transferred to Peshawar from Dera Ismail Khan.

 The Faisalabad tribunal initially received 39 petitions.
-However, three more cases were transferred to the tribunal by way of transfer from the Lahore tribunal.
-Later, five petitions were transferred from the Faisalabad tribunal to the Rawalpindi tribunal.
-Table 6.1 gives the total number of cases received and decided/disposed of by each tribunal.
+However, three more cases were transferred to the tribunal from the Lahore tribunal.
+Later, five other petitions were transferred from the Faisalabad tribunal to the Rawalpindi tribunal.